Sports gear

 How to Ship Skis & Snowboards (2026 Guide)

 Skis and snowboards are the worst-treated items on the ramp.
-They're long, awkward, and stack badly with cube luggage.
+They're long, awkward, and stack badly.
 Here's how to get them to the mountain without a cracked tail.

 In this article